 Generally, behavior intervention unit residents who served more than 30 days disciplinary segregation or who have been on administrative segregation status will have a period of time residing in a transition unit.
 The transition unit is a step down program to help prepare people who have been living in the behavior intervention unit for general population.
 A person may be eligible for transition based on their placing behavior, assessment of risk, and participation and progress in the behavior modification wing.
 Individuals residing in the transition unit have access to general population activities and the opportunity to attend a regular treatment group and receive support from the unit staff.
-Individuals residing on the transition unit are reviewed weekly for general population housing options by the placement and implementation of success plans and increased support from facility staff exist while being housed in the transition unit.
+Individuals residing on the transition unit are reviewed weekly for general population housing options by the placement and review team.
+Opportunities for structured enrichment activities, development and implementation of success plans and increased support from facility staff exist while being housed in the transition unit.

 Twenty-eight jurisdictions responded with information about step-down programs they had implemented or were developing.
+178